hotosm/fAIr/docs/architecture/infrastructure.md

 1. A new tagged version is made from the latest `main` code.
 2. This triggers a redeploy of the fAIr website / API.
-3. In the production Django admin, give the tested SHA a release version (`vX.Y.Z`), register its STAC item pinned to the digest, and make it live.
-   The image is already in GHCR, so it is available straight away.
+3. Register the exact pinned STAC item tested in staging through the production API.
+This publishes the next integer STAC version and moves live traffic to the Ready revision.
+The images are already in GHCR.